modery/PowerDocu/README.md

 ## How does the generated documentation look like?

 Please have a look at the [examples](examples/examples.md) provided.

+## What else are you planning to include in PowerDocu?

+Please have a look at the [roadmap](roadmap.md) for PowerDocu.

 ## How can I help to improve PowerDocu?